wookiehangover/sambreed-dev/src/content/writing/2024/web-perf-blah-blah-blah.md

 	- Goal is to make the request travel as short a distance as possible.
 - So what is CDN caching?
 	1. Your server responds to an incoming request.
-	2. A proxy between your server and the outside world detects a special header in the response and caches it.
+	2. A proxy sits between your server and the outside world, listening for a special header and caches the response.
-		- The cached response is propagated across a globally distributed network of servers.
+		- The cached response is (usually) propagated across a globally distributed network of servers so the next request can be served from the nearest server.
 	3. When the next request comes in, it gets served the cached response instead of hitting your server.
 - This is great for content that is **exactly the same every time**: your server does less work and your clients get the fastest possible response.
 - _BUT_